ethereum/ethereum-org-website/src/content/defi/index.md

 ### Advanced trading {#trading}

 There are more advanced options for traders who like a little more control.
-Platforms such as 1inch offer more advanced trading features, including limit orders.
-Dydx offers the ability to trade perpetual contracts, or trade using margin.
-More complex features are in the works, taking advtange of layer 2 scaling solutions.

-<ButtonLink to="/dapps/?category=finance">See trading dapps</ButtonLink>
+Limit orders, perpetuals, margin trading and more are all possible.
+With Decentralized trading you get access to global liquidity, the market never closes, and you're always in control of your assets.

 When you use a centralized exchange you have to deposit your assets before the trade and trust them to look after them.
 While your assets are deposited, they're at risk as centralized exchanges are attractive targets for hackers.

+<ButtonLink to="/dapps/?category=finance">See trading dapps</ButtonLink>

 <Divider />